Hold Please

 I didn’t want a welcome email to be sent if I created a user from the console.
 I didn’t want a welcome email to be sent every time a user was created in a test.
 I really only wanted a welcome email to be sent when a user signed up.
 Which means the right place to send the email was in the controller, where it was in the first place before I tried to get clever.

 Almost every ActiveRecord callback I’ve ever written I eventually removed later on after I realized it was actually contextual—it had only seemed like it should always run.
-Now I just don’t use them at all.
+Now I tend not to use them at all.

 Inspired by Gary Bernhardt’s gem Do Not Want I wrote a gem that codified my intent not to use them.
 It’s called Hold Please and it will raise an exception if you or anyone else tries to use an ActiveRecord callback.
 As you’d expect it will allow third-party gems to use them so they don’t break.